Premises Liability Claims in South Carolina

 - The accident resulted in damages

 An knowledgeable attorney can help satisfy these requirements and build a strong case.

 Who is responsible for a slip and fall accident?

 Generally, the property owner or occupier is responsible for injuries resulting from a slip and fall accident.
 Owners and occupiers have a duty to keep their premises safe for all visitors, and if they fail to fulfill this duty, they will be liable for harm that occurs as a result.
 The extent of the duty owed generally depends on the circumstances of the case.

 South Carolina Premises Liability Law

 Premises liability laws in South Carolina have strict mandates and deadlines.
-Premises liability laws are complex, and it is imperative that the plaintiff be represented by an experienced and knowledgeable lawyer to ensure that the burden of proof is met, and that the statute of limitations fall within the mandated time frame.
+Because the laws applicable to slip and fall cases are complex, it is wise for an accident victim to consult an experienced and knowledgeable lawyer who can work to ensure that the case meets the burden of proof and complies with deadlines established by the statute of limitations.

-Columbia Premises Liability Lawyers at Chappell, Smith & Arden Help Victims of Slip and Fall Accidents Claim Compensation
+Columbia Premises Liability Lawyers at Chappell Smith & Arden, P.A.
+Help Victims of Slip and Fall Accidents Claim Compensation

-If you have been a victim of a slip and fall accident caused by negligence, you may be entitled to compensation.
-Call our premises liability lawyers in Columbia at Chappell, Smith & Arden at 803-929-3600 or 800-531-9780, or contact us online to schedule a consultation today.
+If you have been a victim of a slip and fall accident caused by negligence, you may be entitled to substantial compensation.
+Call our premises liability lawyers in Columbia at Chappell Smith & Arden, P.A. at 803-929-3600 or (803) 929-3600, or contact us online to schedule a consultation today.
 We serve clients in South Carolina with five offices conveniently located throughout the state, including the communities of Lexington County, Richland County, Sumter County, Aiken County, Florence County, Lancaster County, York County, Orangeburg County, Kershaw County, Newberry County, Columbia, Lexington, Irmo, Chapin, Rock Hill, Aiken, Sumter, Newberry, Florence, and Spartanburg.